 But here is the deal.

-If you want to scale your business–grow your list, boost sales, or increase your authority through SEO, you’ll need to get out of your comfort zone and connect with the right people.
+If you want to scale your business — grow your list, boost sales, or get more links to your website, you’ll have to get out of your comfort zone and connect with the right people.

 What Exactly Is Email Outreach?